cse110-sp21-group19/cse110-sp21-group19/admin/meetings/041121-gamenight.md

 - rest to be dmed from Sasya

 ### Points of Action
-- get canvas assignments done
+- Turn in canvas assignments (Bonding, Kickoff)
+- Next Meeting 4/13 7-8pm
+- finalize Contract, fill form
+- Think about personal profile page